 Therefore, it is much better to wait for a real break in order to trade kickbacks to the broken level, rather than trying to guess which breakdown is real and which is false.

-Fakes are formed in trend markets, when amateurs try to find their peaks or bottoms.
-As the trend market remains stable or consolidates for several days, many traders are confident that it will turn around and convince themselves of this, believing that the turn is inevitable (despite the fact that there are simply no confirmatory price action setups).
+Fakes are formed in trend markets when amateurs try to find their peaks or bottoms.
+As the trend market remains stable or consolidates for several days, many traders are confident that it will turn around and convince themselves of this, believing that the turn is inevitable (even though there are simply no confirmatory price action setups).

 When the market completes a short move against the trend, professionals kick into action entering the position on the rollback, as for them it is an opportunity to get a good price in the direction of the uptrend and to “gobble up” all weak orders, due to which the market will return to the movement in the general trend.

-Summarizing the talk, you have to understand — you cannot trade simply under influence of emotions, “intuition” and “it seems that it shall go up/down”.
-You should have a clear, definite reason for entering the market, for example, the existence of explicit price action setup or an important structural area where several elements combine at once.
-In any trade, you MUST identify stop loss level first i.e. ask yourself where am I wrong in this trade ?
+Summarizing the talk, you have to understand — you cannot trade simply under the influence of emotions, “intuition” and “it seems that it shall go up/down”.
+You should have a clear, definite reason for entering the market, for example, the existence of an explicit price action setup or an important structural area where several elements combine at once.
+In any trade, you MUST identify stop loss level first i.e. ask yourself where am I wrong in this trade?

 False break is about emotion and everything about emotions.
 They are formed as a result of the work of traders, guided by feelings, not by logic, fantasies, and not by plan.
 Therefore, for successful work in the market, we need to trade exactly what we see happens at the moment, and not what we think “should” happen.
 Along with effective risk management and work with senior TFs it will make us achieve market success.